-- The Graduate Studies Office (Biddle 109) will assist you when questions about registration, requirements, examinations, and other matters arise. - The Graduate Studies Office maintains files of sample exams (Language, Qualifying, Diagnostic) and syllabi for 190S courses. - Job announcements, fellowship/grant announcements, and composition contest announcements are regularly emailed to the graduate student listserv, musgrads@duke.edu, and may also be posted outside the Publicity Office (Rm.
-054) as well as outside faculty offices. - Important announcements from the Graduate School are forwarded to musgrads@duke.edu. - The DGS and DGSA frequently sends communications through email.
-Make sure you check your Duke University email account regularly. - All graduate students should ensure that they have been given access to the musgrads listserv, which is maintained by the Graduate Student Representative. - Composers: ensure additionally that you have been given access to the musgrads-composers@duke.edu listserv, which is maintained by the Composition faculty. - Information placed on the bulletin board outside the Publicity Office is not duplicated for distribution to individual mailboxes.
+- The Graduate Studies Office (Biddle 109) will assist you when questions about registration, requirements, examinations, and other matters arise. - The Graduate Studies Office maintains files of sample exams (Language, Qualifying, Diagnostic) and syllabi for 190S courses. - Job announcements, fellowship/grant announcements, and composition contest announcements are regularly emailed to the graduate student listsery, musgrads@duke.edu, and may also be posted outside the Concert Manager's office (Rm.111) as well as outside faculty offices. - Important announcements from the Graduate School are forwarded to musgrads@duke.edu. - The DGS and DGSA frequently send communications through email.
+Make sure you check your Duke University email account regularly. - All graduate students should ensure that they have been given access to the musgrads listserv, which is maintained by the Graduate Student Representative. - Composers: ensure additionally that you have been given access to the musgrads-composers@duke.edu listserv, which is maintained by the Composition faculty. - Information placed on the bulletin board outside the Concert Manager's Office is not duplicated for distribution to individual mailboxes.
 Students should check this board and other departmental bulletin boards periodically. - The DGS regularly offers office hours on a weekly basis in order to meet with graduate students.
 Sign up for a meeting on the sheet posted outside the DGSA office.